STransform/otes/README.md

 ## Features

 - List of key features or functionalities
-- Highlight any unique aspects of your project
+- Highlight any unique aspects of OTES project

 ## Installation